 Default Region, you can leave all the others with s3cmd’s default setting.

-In order for s3cmd access the logs, you need to have an AWS IAM Roles pre-defined, which have read access to the destination bucket (can read the log file).
+In order for s3cmd access the logs, you need to have an AWS IAM Roles pre-defined, which have read access to the destination bucket.
 From that IAM Roles, you can generate the credential for API access, which is the

-In the configuration prompt, you will be able to test the connection with your setting before you save it, and finally, it will be saved in the
+In the configuration prompt, you can test the connection with your setting before you save it, and the config will be saved in

 prefix, and all the log file will be saved in your local folder

 can also make from Github repo.